Michael21107/time-travel/README.md

 - Incorrect or obsolete function names;
 - Forgetting previous changes.
 I had to double-check the submitted code each time, or ask to send only a separate piece of code that had been changed;
 - Confusing game concepts.
-For example, at first he did not understand the difference between the 3D portal marker and the blip on the game map.
+For example, at first, he did not understand the difference between the 3D portal marker and the blip on the game map.

-To create at least some effect of real time travel, the AI added a little passphrase at my request: if you punch 2004 while playing as Michael, it will move to North Yankton.
+To create at least some effect of real-time travel, the AI added a little passphrase at my request: if you punch 2004 while playing as Michael, it will move to North Yankton.

 # Important warning

-All prompts and result in source code are in Russian.
-In releases you can download English version.
+All prompts and results in the source code are in Russian.
+In releases, you can download the English version.